South Hill Park: Further owners

 During the Second World War (1939–45) the house was occupied by the Royal Sea Bathing Hospital, evacuated from Margate.
 In the late 1940s it was converted into five luxury flats with the main reception being common to all.

-From 1953 the house was owned by the BBC, who converted parts into studios and acoustically treated some of the rooms.
+From 1953, the house was owned by the BBC, who converted parts into studios and acoustically treated some of the rooms.

-In 1963 South Hill Park was included in an extension of the new town designated area of Bracknell and the Bracknell Development Corporation acquired the property.
+In 1963, South Hill Park was included in an extension of the new town designated area of Bracknell and the Bracknell Development Corporation acquired the property.
 The house was let in 1965 to Ferranti Limited, who used it as offices and laboratories until early 1972.

 Arts Centre

-In 1972 a proposal to convert the house into an Arts Centre with an additional theatre was agreed, with the intention that the immediate surrounding gardens, lawns, trees and two lakes would be preserved.
+In 1972, a proposal to convert the house into an Arts Centre with an additional theatre was agreed, with the intention that the immediate surrounding gardens, lawns, trees and two lakes would be preserved.
 The South Hill Park Trust was established and the South Hill Park Arts Centre opened in October 1973.
 In the grounds of South Hill Park a plaque records the planting of a tree by William Ewart Gladstone in 1893.
 By 1980 Alistair Snow developed the visual and live art programme at South Hill Park Arts Centre in Bracknell.
-One of the first Artists in Residence was Elaine Shemilt, from 1980-82.
+One of the first Artists in Residence was Elaine Shemilt, from 1980 to 1982.

 Wilde Theatre and later phases

 Before being completed in 1984, the 330 seat Wilde Theatre was first proposed after South Hill Park became an arts centre, and has since drawn many people to the area.
+The theatre was designed by architect Axel Burrough of the architectural practice Lewitt Bernstein and Iain Mackintosh of Theatre Projects on the principal of a courtyard theatre as used in Shakespeare’s time.
 The Wilde Theatre was officially opened by The Princess Anne on 15 May 1984 which due to the local association with Oscar Wilde was named after him and the first performance being The Importance of Being Earnest.

 A new Dance Studio and Bar extension, along with additional dressing rooms, rehearsal and storage space, were added to the theatre in 1988 and 1989.

 The Bracknell Gallery opened in 1991 as a result of these developments, and now presents a regular programme of contemporary visual art, crafts and live art.
 The art centre also organises exhibitions in the Mansion Space Galleries.